 Samantha Orciel, English Subject Advisor

 Share your thoughts in the comments below.
 If you have any questions, you can email us at firstname.lastname@example.org, call us on 01223 553998 or tweet us @OCR_English.
-You can also sign up to subject updates to keep up-to-date with the latest news, updates and resources.
+You can also sign up to subject updates and receive information about resources and support.